css-143-test/CSS143_YoungHumanV2/README.md

 Repository contains starter code for your assignment.

 Download them and edit them in your IDE according to assignment directions.
+If you've already started your assignment, just upload your code.

 Once you're ready to test them, upload them here and they will be tested using GitHub Actions.